-Number of First Nations and Métis businesses supported/expanded through the Saskatchewan First Nations and Métis Economic Development Program Under development This measure will track the number of businesses supported through the Saskatchewan First Nations and Métis Economic Development Program and those businesses that expand their operations after being supported by this program.
-Although this is a specific Government program, to provide a portion of the overall financing, there are external factors (e.g., availability of other financing, sound business plans, business management skills, etc.) that will have a significant influence on the creation of more First Nations and Métis businesses in Saskatchewan.
-OBJECTIVE 2 - Government understands First Nations and Métis peoples' views with respect to their basic rights and needs, and these views are taken into consideration as government policy is reviewed and developed Ensuring equitable outcomes for First Nations and Métis people requires government to understand the issues and concerns of Aboriginal people.
-This involves support for First Nations and Métis organizations in their efforts to voice positions and concerns, and share information among departments, agencies and Crown corporations.
-Budget 2006-07 | First Nations and Métis Relations Key Actions for 2006-07 • Provide support to urban Aboriginal community-based organizations and provincial Aboriginal women's organizations to develop capacity for service delivery and input on provincial initiatives.
-What are we measuring?
+This measure will track the number of businesses supported through the Saskatchewan First Nations and Métis Economic Development Program and those businesses that expand their operations after being supported by this program.
+Although this is a specific Government program, to provide a portion of the overall financing, there are external factors (e.g., availability of other financing, sound business plans, business management skills, etc) that will have a significant influence on the creation of more First Nations and Métis businesses in Saskatchewan.
+This program does not provide 100 per cent of the funding for a business opportunity, and so it helps to leverage additional financing from external sources (e.g., Financial institutions and private investors).

+OBJECTIVE 2 - Government understands First Nations and Métis peoples' views with respect to their basic rights and needs, and these views are taken into consideration as government policy is reviewed and developed

+Ensuring equitable outcomes for First Nations and Métis peoples requires government to understand the many complex issues and concerns of Aboriginal people.
+This involves supporting First Nations and Métis organizations in their efforts to voice positions and concerns to departments, agencies and Crown corporations.